 You don’t have to be a Muslim to apply for an Islamic home loan.

 What’s the difference between a basic term loan, semi-flexi loan and full-flexi loan?

-With the basic term loan you have certainty knowing how much exactly you have to pay for your home loan on a monthly basis.
-While there is lack of flexibility to a basic term loan, you may be able to obtain a lower home loan interest rate when compared to the semi-flexi loan or flexi loan.
+With the basic term loan, you have certainty in knowing how much exactly you have to pay for your home loan on a monthly basis.
+While there is a lack of flexibility in a basic term loan, you may be able to obtain a lower home loan interest rate when compared to the semi-flexi loan or flexi loan.